JetBrains/kotlin-web-site/docs/tutorials/kotlin-android.md

     - getting-started.md
 ---
 ### Creating a project
-It’s extremely easy to start using Kotlin for android development!
+It’s extremely easy to start using Kotlin for Android development!
 In this tutorial we’ll follow the warming up process with Android Studio.
-If you prefer Intellij Idea with Android plugin, the process is almost the same.
+If using Intellij IDEA with Android, the process is almost the same.

-At first let's create a new project.
-Just choose **Start a new Android Studio project** or **File | New project**.
+First let's create a new project.
+We choose **Start a new Android Studio project** or **File | New project**.
 The following dialogs walk us through the process of new project creation.
 We need to name the project and choose which Android SDK version we have installed.
-Most options can be left with their default values
-(so just press 'Enter' several times).
+Most options can be left with their default values, so we can press 'Enter' several times.

 Name the project:
 ![Dialog 1]({{ site.baseurl }}/{{ site.img_tutorial_root }}//kotlin-android/0-create-new-project.png)